lanl/singularity-eos/joss-paper/paper.md

 thermodynamic quantities from others.
-For example, the speed of sound through a material or the specific heat capacity, which are thermodynamic derivatives of the pressure and the specific internal energy, are both determined by the EOS.
+For example, the speed of sound through a material or the specific heat capacity, which are thermodynamic derivatives of the pressure and the specific internal energy respectively, can both be determined by the EOS.

 In multi-material fluid dynamics simulations, one often will end up with a so-called *mixed cell*, where two materials exist within the same simulation zone.
-This can be an artifact of the numerical representation; for example a steel bar and the surrounding air may end up sharing a finite volume cell if the boundaries of the cell do not align exactly with the surface of the steel bar.
-Or it may represent physical reality; for example, air is a mixture of nitrogen and oxygen gases, as well as water vapor.
-Regardless of the nature of the mixed cell, one must somehow provide to the fluid code what the material properties of the cell are as a whole.
+This can be an artifact of the numerical representation; for example a steel bar and the surrounding air may end up sharing a finite volume cell if the boundaries of the cell do not align exactly with the surface of the steel bar, or, it may represent physical reality; for example, air is a mixture of nitrogen and oxygen gases, as well as water vapor.
+Regardless of the nature of the mixed cell, one must somehow provide, to the fluid code, what the material properties of the cell are as a whole.
 This is called a *mixed cell closure.* One such closure is *pressure-temperature equilibrium* (PTE), where all materials